-Can you imagine cooking your favorite meal for the first time without having step-by-step instructions?
+Can you imagine cooking your favourite meal for the first time without having step-by-step instructions?
 It is easy to get lost!
 Just like a wanderer who cannot find a way out of the woods, a writer needs to know how to write an outline for a research paper.
 It will prevent one from facing writer’s block.
 In this article, we are going to discuss what does an outline look like, what's it concept and goals and view some vivid examples.